f-ds/f-ds.github.io/_posts/2016-04-14-real-vagrant-in-2-minutes-run-ubuntu-or-centos.markdown

 ### The basics: what and why Vagrant

 Do you know what Vagrant is?
 Awesome.

 Don't you know it?
-It's just a ruby file to store some settings to start locally a fresh virtual machine.
+It's just a ruby file called *Vagrantfile* which stores some settings to start locally a fresh virtual machine.
 It works by default with VirtualBox but it can be easilly configured with many other virtualizzation system.

-I usually prefer VMware Player instead of VirtualBox but vagrant works great with the latter so in my opinion worth the installation of VirtualBox if you don't have already installed it.
+I usually prefer **VMware Player** instead of **VirtualBox** but vagrant works great with the latter so I suggest to install VirtualBox in case you don't have already installed it and forgot this configuration for the moment.

-At first glance Vagrant seems offer not much more than simply run a live CD of the OS but it's not true: other than a great integration with the most common virtualizzation softwares it's works very well also with provisioning tools like Vagrant, Chef and pupped or simply bash scripting.
+At first glance Vagrant doesn't look much more than to run a live CD of an OS but it's not true

+* As we already said it has a great integration with the most common virtualizzation softwares
+* it's works great with provisioning tools like Vagrant, Chef and pupped or simply bash scripting.
+We can run the fresh OS and execute your latest DevOps stuff just one-shot running a single basic comand.
+* The vagrant operating system distro compatible with vagrant are called *boxes* and there is a sort of (free) [official market](https://atlas.hashicorp.com/boxes/search) mantained by HashiCorp.
+Select your favourite updated distro, copy its name in the Vagrantfile and you got it.

 ### It's time to install some stuff